Antenna Field (18ST386)

 white pipe stems is 1663, while the date suggested by the Harrington histogram is 1660-1690.

 Two tobacco pipe stems recovered from 18ST386 contained identifiable maker's marks.
-These stems were marked 'LE'
+These stems are marked 'LE'

 has suggested that LE pipes were not arriving in the nearby Patuxent drainage until ca. 1670 and the same could be